pip-services/pip-services-docs/content/en/v3/tutorials/beginner_tutorials/messaging/rabbitmq/_index.md

 #### Connecting to RabbitMQ

-To connect to RabbitMQ, we use the OpenAsync() method, which requires the correlation_id as an input parameter.
+To connect to RabbitMQ, we use the Open() method, which requires the correlation_id as an input parameter.
 The following example shows how to connect our previously defined queue:

 {{< tabsection >}}
   {{< include "./__code4_node.md" >}}